Banana bag: Composition

-The solution is typically infused over four to eight hours or as per physician's orders.
+The solution is typically infused over four to eight hours.
 The yellow color comes from the riboflavin in the MVI and the folic acid.
-(The conventional composition is not optimal based on current evidence; see the Flannery et al. (2016) citation.)
+The typical composition is not optimal based on current evidence; see the Flannery et al. (2016) citation.

 Uses

 Alcoholism

 Banana bags are often prescribed for alcoholics.
 Chronic alcoholism can lead to a lack of thiamine, potentially causing Wernicke–Korsakoff syndrome.
 Chronic alcoholics can also have magnesium deficiency.

 A 2016 review found that the amount of thiamine in a conventional banana bag is inadequate for prevention or treatment for ICU patients.
 The proposed regimen is 200–500 mg IV thiamine every eight hours for the first day of admission.
 Less evidence exists for the use of magnesium and folic acid, for which a smaller change in dosage is proposed.
 No evidence for the use of multi-vitamins are found for alcoholics.

 Vitamin C is proposed to be added based on the prevalence of low blood levels among alcoholics, but its usefulness is undefined.
+Using a base of dextrose solution instead of saline is proposed in case of alcoholic ketoacidosis.

 Banana bags (more narrowly, thiamine) are under-used when alcoholics present to the hospital with illnesses other than alcohol withdrawal, especially for critical illnesses such as sepsis, traumatic brain injury, and diabetic ketoacidosis.
 Using thiamine on septic alcoholics seems to reduce the rate of death.